cbshiles/KALX-libfms/doc/fms/finance.md

 ### Single Currency

-To simplfy exposition we will assume a single currency is used.
+To simplify exposition we will assume a single currency is used.
 There is a standard procedure for incorporating multiple currencies.

 ### Perfect Liquidity